 I can never remember everything I was going to say once I’m on the phone.
 Write down a list, and tick them off as you go.
-Having everything in the one spot means less fuss running about the house to check the name of the current treating doctor or what dosage of meds they’re on this week.
+Having everything in the one spot means less fuss running to check the name of the current treating doctor, or what dosage of medications they’re on this week.
 The more chaos and change in the person’s life, the more important it is you take a few moments to check all your information.
-You may need to know the person’s current diagnosis, medications, treating doctors, hospital ID numbers, full name, address, date of birth, phone number, and dates of important events (eg. she was last in hospital on…, he stopped taking his medication on…) You can still call if you don’t have these – eg you’ve just stepped in to help a stranger in crisis on the train – but if you can put this information together first it will help.
+You may need to know the person’s

 3. Lay out the situation really clearly and simply

-ACIS get millions of phone calls from desperate, incoherent, stressed out people.
-Assume for a moment they have no files whatsoever on your person, even if they do.
+Mental Health Triage get millions of phone calls from desperate, incoherent, stressed out people.
+Assume for a moment they have no files whatsoever on your person, even if they do or should have.
 Give them the dot-point version (that you’ve already written down) of what’s going on and explain very, very clearly why you are concerned.
 For example:

 I’m calling on behalf of my friend Lauren.
 She has schizophrenia and becomes suicidal when she is unwell.
-She’s not very good at taking her medication and I’ve just discovered she stopped her antipsychotics on Tuesday.
-She’s also not eaten in several days.
-She’s just called me in a very distressed state, she’s having delusions that the neighbours are trying to kill her and has barricaded herself in her apartment, armed with a carving knife.
+I’ve just discovered she stopped taking her antipsychotics on Tuesday, she’s not eaten in several days.
+She’s just phoned me very upset because she thinks her neighbours are trying to kill her.
+She is barricading her apartment.
 I’m concerned that she is a danger to herself and unable to care for herself at the moment.
 Can you please speak with her or send someone to her apartment.